-Overview: The Professional Policing Degree (PPD), also known as the Pre-join, is a professional academic knowledge-based degree, based on the national curriculum for the police constable role.
+If you already have a Professional Policing Degree (PPD), also known as the Pre-join, then this is the route for you!

 Once you have completed your additional training you will be placed onto an operational policing team with a Tutor Constable where you will be required to demonstrate competence in the police constable role and record your evidence in an operational competence portfolio (OCP).
 You will be with your tutor for up to 12 weeks after which you will be given independent patrol status and expected to continue to demonstrate competence as police constable during your remaining probationary period.